CALIPSO-project/SPINacc/README.md

 * Second: specify in the file 'job' or 'job_tcsh' (depending on your environment) where the code is located using dirpython (L4), and specify the folder with the configuration for your version of ORCHIDEE using dirdef (for now we have: CNP= CNP v1.2 (CENTURY soil), CNP2 = CNP v1.3 (MIMICS soil), Trunk = Trunk 2.0, MICT = MICT).
 * Third: adjust the files in configuration folder: i.e. the type of task to be performed as well as the specifis of your simulation:
-	* MLacc.def defines the tasks to do and the execution directory; tasks are 1= test number of k clusters 2=clustering, 3= ML training, evaluation and extrapolation, 4 visualizations of ML performance (see below for more information)
+	* MLacc.def defines the tasks to do and the execution directory; tasks are 1= test number of k clusters 2=clustering, 3= ML training, evaluation and extrapolation, 4 visualizations of ML performance (see below for more information), 5  = writing of ORCHIDEE restart files
 	* varlist.json defines the specification of the input data: e.g. resolution, state variables to predict, etc.
 * Forth: execute the tool by: qsub -q long job   / qsub -q long job_tcsh (dependig on your environmnet)